1847123212/vl670/README.md

 #### Power Distribution Network

+##### Overview

 The Power Distribution Network is decoupled using the standard method of "one capacitor per pin, all capacitors have the same value."

-The 5V rail, 1.5 V rail and 1.2 V rail are decoupled using 1 uF capacitors, all 0603-sized, nothing unusual (but do note C44 is the output capacitor of the DC/DC converter).
+The 1.5 V rail and 1.2 V rail are decoupled using 1 uF capacitors, all 0603-sized, nothing unusual (but do note C44 is the output capacitor of the DC/DC converter).

-The 3.3 V rail uses 470 nF capacitors and deserves more attention: C31-C35 are meant for power supply decoupling, and are 0603-sized.
+The 3.3 V rail uses multiple (20+) 470 nF capacitors and deserves more
+attention: C31-C35 are meant for power supply decoupling, and are 0603-sized.
 C71-C82 however, serve double duties, they are placed near vias to provide a continuous AC return path for signals travelling between layers ("plane stitching"), thus are 0402-sized to fit in the tight space near vias.
-Due to the higher number of capacitors for plane stitching, 470 nF capacitors are used to keep the total capacitance per rail under 10 uF, hopefully to stay within the USB spec.
+Due to the higher number of capacitors for plane stitching, smaller 470 nF capacitors are used to keep the total capacitance per rail under 10 uF to prevent inrush current.

+The 5 V rail requires special care, it's directly attached to the USB power input, thus will produce a huge inrush current, which should stay within the USB spec limits.
+Basically, the rules of the USB spec is:

+1. Inrush current less than 100 mA is always acceptable, it's only considered as an inrush event when 100 mA is exceeded.

+2. If an inrush event occurs, the maximal *charge* transfered, calculating by area under the current curve, should be less than 10 uC.
+For 5 V, it means the equivalent capacitance should be less than 10 uF.
+Only *charge* is limited, not inrush current itself, because the goal is to avoid draining the output capacitance at the upstream by too much, the absolute current is irrelevant (of course, unless it's low enough to apply rule No.1).

+3. If two inrush events are separated by 100 ms, they are considered as two separate events.
+Only the "biggest" inrush event is considered, all other events are ignored.
+Thus, it's possible to get more capacitance allowance by delayed startup.

+Measurements showed that the only significant inrush current of this development board is caused by capacitors at 5 V rail, other power rails produces almost no inrush current, presumably, the LDO and DC/DC's startup is "soft" enough.
+Moreover, the current capacitance on 5 V rail is rather conservative, only 5 uF, due to the delayed (100 ms+) startup of `+5V_SW` rail, the total capacitance allowed on the +5 V rail is effectively doubled, up to 20 uF.
+This should be adopted in the next revision (but 100 uF is still far-fetched, it's impossible unless complex power sequencing is introduced, so 20 uF should be a reasonable compromise).

+##### Capacitor Value Selection

 Finally, it should be noted that a 0.1 uF capacitor is traditionally seen as a "high-frequency capacitor" and is the prefered choice for power decoupling,